 built into a native executable and copied into the Swift app's

 resources folder.
 The Swift application runs the core as a

 subprocess on startup and communicates with it via pipes.

 RPC commands are asynchronously handled by the core and the core may also send asynchronous notifications to the frontend to let it know when entries are due.

-reason, doesn't let the subprocess inherit its parents entitlements,
+let the subprocess inherit its parents entitlements, meaning that I

-meaning that I had to also explicitly assign the core application the
+had to also explicitly assign the core application the "Allow JIT" and

-“Allow JIT” and “Allow Unsigned Executable Memory” entitlements, else
+"Allow Unsigned Executable Memory" entitlements, else the process

-message about how the executable doesn't have a valid bundle
+how the executable doesn't have a valid bundle identifier.

 Would I do this again?